-“Rebirth to a higher level of consciousness…is recovered through encountering the chthonic devourer, the dark side of the Great Mother” (Woodman, 1996, p.
+“Rebirth to a higher level of …is recovered through encountering the chthonic devourer, the dark side of the Great Mother” (Woodman, 1996, p.
 58).

 I saw you once, Medusa; we were alone.

 I looked you straight in the cold eye, cold.

 I was not punished, was not turned to stone.